 Note: No per-positioning frequency layer requirement is applied in scenarios when multiple positioning frequency layers are configured.

-Editor’s note: FFS: RSTD measurement period when MG pattern is reconfigured during measurement period.
+If during the measurement period of one or more positioning frequency layers, the MG pattern is reconfigured, the measurement period can be longer.

 When PRS-RSRP is configured for DL-TDOA, RSTD and RSRP are performed over the same measurement period.

 The measurement requirements do not apply for a PRS resource, if the PRS resource is across two sampling duration of N within duration LPRS.